 Most of our epic mountain passes, whether you’re going on a paved one or going off-roading, are closed outside of the warmer months.

-That also means any trails and epic alpine lakes along those passes are inaccessible.
-Summer gives you access to those epic spots.
+That also means any trails and epic alpine lakes along those passes are more of less inaccessible outside of the summertime.